aecobb53/weatherman/docs/catchall.md

 - Transition off a crontab
 - If i have different docker-compose &| Dockerfiles change the requirements.txt file to only include the testing for tests.
 - Update the readme api
-- Enable dump and reportrs for specific locations.
+- Enable dump and reports for specific locations.
     - temperature
     - winds
 - Try to move the dump and report guts to another function so it can be called easier